amElnagdy/salt-shaker/readme.txt

 1. Plugin Settings.

 == Changelog ==

+= 1.2.4 =
+* Keeping the original permissions of the config file.
+* Performance improvement

 = 1.2.3 =
 * Changing the config permission to 0640
 * Added: filters for additional salts